Andrew McCutchen Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .385 this season while batting .264 with 43 walks and 32 runs scored.
+- McCutchen has 56 hits this season and a team-best OBP of .385.

-- Among the qualifying hitters, he ranks 65th in batting average, while his on-base percentage ranks 12th and he is 87th in slugging.
+- Among qualifying batters in MLB action, he ranks 66th in batting average, 13th in on-base percentage, and 86th in slugging.

+- McCutchen has had at least one RBI in 27.4% of his games this year (17 of 62), with two or more RBI six times (9.7%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 25 of 62 games this year, and more than once 7 times.
+- He has scored in 25 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.